LMU Munich: Partnerships

+LMU is also a regular participant in the EU projects through the European Universities Initiative programs.

 Rankings

 The 2026 QS World University Rankings rank LMU Munich 58th overall in the world and 2nd in Germany.
-In the 2024 QS Subject Rankings, the university is highly ranked in the arts and humanities, natural sciences, and life sciences and medicine.
+In the 2024 QS Subject Rankings, the university is highly ranked in the arts and humanities, natural sciences, life sciences, medicine, and social sciences, with particular strengths in theology, divinity, and religious studies, philosophy, and communication and media studies.

 The Times Higher Education Ranking 2024 ranks LMU Munich 2nd in Germany, and 38th in the world.
 In the 2023 THE subject rankings, LMU is ranked first in Germany in the arts and humanities, law, and psychology.

 The Academic Ranking of World Universities ranks LMU Munich 1st nationally and 42nd in the world as of 2025.
 In the subjects of physics, education, communication, public administration, and hospitality, it is ranked first in Germany.

 In 2018 and 2019, the LMU took 1st place based on the number of DAX board of management members.
 The top 3 universities in 2019 were the LMU Munich, the RWTH Aachen and the Technische Universität Darmstadt.
 According to the funding report of the German Research Foundation (DFG) of 2021, which breaks down the grants from 2017 to 2019, LMU Munich ranked 1st among German universities.
 By area, it ranked 1st in the life sciences, 2nd in the humanities and social sciences, and 6th in the natural sciences.
 In November 2018 Expertscape recognized it as one of the top ten institutions in the world in pancreatic cancer.